Security - Settings

 What build code is affected

 Assembly metadata is modified to include digital signature information.
-The actual game code logic remains unchanged, but each compiled assembly receives cryptographic signature data that validates its authenticity.
+Your actual game code logic remains unchanged, but each compiled assembly receives cryptographic signature data that validates its authenticity.

 How build resources are affected